Multivariate Nonnegative Trigonometric Sums Distributions for High-Dimensional Multivariate Circular Data: Conclusion

 \section{Conclusion}

-Defining probability densities for multivariate circular data is a complicated task.
-The model developed by Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2014) is a very flexible model, and the derivation of marginal and conditional densities from the joint multivariate density is important when applying this model, for example, in time-series and spatial and spatiotemporal datasets involving circular random variables.
-In this study, the necessary algorithms for obtaining the marginal and conditional densities of any number of components of the joint vector were specified.
-The algorithms showed substantially good performance when applied to high-dimensional real circular data.
+Defining probability densities for multivariate circular data is a challenging task.
+The MNNTS model developed by Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2014) is highly flexible, and the derivation of marginal and conditional densities from the joint multivariate density is important when applying this model, for instance, in time-series and spatial and spatiotemporal datasets involving circular random variables.
+In this study, the essential algorithms for obtaining the marginal and conditional densities of any number of components of the joint vector were specified.
+Furthermore, a goodness-of-fit test based on the empirical characteristic function can be applied to the MNNTS model, as its large number of parameters can be a disadvantage.
+In terms of its numerous parameters, the MNNTS model is comparable to computationally-demanding models such as neural networks.
+The algorithms demonstrated substantial performance when applied to multidimensional real circular data.